davecom/nflate/README.md

 ```
 nmake release
 ```

+There is also an included Xcode project that uses GNUMake as an external build system.

 You can then run it and provide the name of the gzip file you want to decompress.